lavendelchen/so_long/README.md

 every time that you open vscode newly, you're going to have to type this:
 `export DISPLAY=$(cat /etc/resolv.conf | grep nameserver | awk '{print $2}'):0.0`
-into the command line before compiling and executing. you can make an alias to make it easier, but unfortunately i couldn't get it to work by just adding a rule in the Makefile.
+into the command line before compiling and executing. you can make an alias to make it easier, unfortunately i couldn't get it to work by just adding a rule in the Makefile.